 Rooftop car tents are designed to fit on roof racks or roof rails that are first attached to your car roof (or truck bed).
 So the other key piece of gear to buy, if you don’t have one already, is a suitable roof rack or roof rails system that can securely hold the load of your rooftop camper shell or tent.

-A distinct advantage that makes Thule Tepui a very popular choice and market leader in the rooftop tents arena is that Thule are specialists in vehicle rack systems and accessories, so since they bought Tepui, a roof top tent specialist, it’s simpler to find out which Thule roof rack or rail system will work best for your vehicle and choice of car tent.
-The same goes for Yakima, who have also moved into the roof top tent market in recent years.
+A distinct advantage that makes Thule Tepui a very popular choice and market leader in the rooftop tents arena is that Thule are specialists in vehicle rack systems and accessories, so since they bought Tepui, a specialist in this area, it’s simpler to find out which Thule roof rack or rail system will work best for your vehicle and choice of car tent.
+The same goes for Yakima, who have also moved into the vehicle camping market in recent years.

 Roof Top Tent Rental: Try Before You Buy

-I hope that from reading through the top picks in this list of roof top car tents you’ve found the one that’s best for you and this year’s camping adventures.
+I hope that from reading through the top picks in this list you’ve found the one that’s best for you and this year’s camping adventures.

-If you’re not quite ready to commit to buying a rooftop camper for your car or truck just yet, then trying one out for a weekend is a great way to see if a roof top tent is worth it for you and something you will enjoy using.
+If you’re not quite ready to commit to buying a rooftop camper for your car or truck just yet, then trying one out for a weekend is a great way to see if getting one is worth it for you and something you will enjoy using.

 Many of the camper van rental companies on this list also rent car roof tents, so it’s definitely worth checking out if you live near one and can rent one the next time you want a week or weekend camping.